 \section{Abstract}

-The design of effective reward functions presents a central and often arduous challenge in reinforcement learning (RL), particularly when developing autonomous agents for complex reasoning tasks.
-While automated reward optimization approaches exist, they typically rely on derivative-free evolutionary heuristics that treat the reward function as a black box, failing to capture the causal relationship between reward structure and task performance.
-To bridge this gap, we propose \textbf{Differentiable Evolutionary Reinforcement Learning (\method)}, a bi-level framework that enables the autonomous discovery of optimal reward signals.
-In \method, a \textit{Meta-Optimizer} evolves a reward function (\textit{i.e.,} Meta-Reward) by composing structured atomic primitives, guiding the training of an inner-loop policy.
-Crucially, unlike previous evolution, \method is differentiable in its meta-optimization: it treats the inner-loop validation performance as a signal to update the Meta-Optimizer via reinforcement learning.
-This allows \method to approximate the ``meta-gradient'' of task success, progressively learning to generate denser and more actionable feedback.
-We validate \method across three distinct domains: robotic agent (ALFWorld), scientific simulation (ScienceWorld), and mathematical reasoning (GSM8k, MATH).
-Experimental results show that \method achieves state-of-the-art performance on ALFWorld and ScienceWorld, significantly outperforming methods relying on heuristic rewards, especially in out-of-distribution scenarios.
-Analysis of the evolutionary trajectory demonstrates that \method successfully captures the intrinsic structure of tasks, enabling self-improving agent alignment without human intervention.
-We release our code and model at \href{https://github.com/sitaocheng/DERL}{https://github.com/sitaocheng/DERL}.
+Crafting effective reward signals remains a central challenge in Reinforcement Learning (RL), especially for complex reasoning tasks.
+Existing automated reward optimization methods typically rely on derivative-free search heuristics that treat the reward function as a black box, failing to exploit the causal dynamics between reward structure modifications and policy performance.
+We introduce \textit{Differentiable Evolutionary Reinforcement Learning (\method)}, a bi-level framework for the autonomous discovery of optimal reward structures. \method employs a \textit{Meta-Optimizer} that evolves a reward function through the composition of structured atomic primitives to guide an inner-loop policy.
+Unlike prior black-box methods, \method introduces differentiability into the meta-optimization process by updating the Meta-Optimizer using policy gradients derived from inner-loop validation performance.
+This allows for the progressive learning of a ``meta-gradient'' for task success, providing the system with dense, actionable feedback.
+We validate \method across diverse reasoning domains: embodied agent (ALFWorld), scientific simulation (ScienceWorld), and mathematical reasoning (GSM8K, MATH).
+Results show that \method achieves state-of-the-art performance on agent benchmarks, substantially outperforming non-differentiable baselines—especially in out-of-distribution generalization.
+Trajectory analyses confirm that \method captures the intrinsic causal structure of tasks, enabling fully autonomous, self-improving agent alignment.